John Dankworth: Later work

 He appeared with Craig David on Later with Jools Holland on BBC Two.
 He set up his own record label, Qnotes, in 2003, to reissue some of his old recordings as well as new ones.
 They include a number with Julian Lloyd Webber, Dudley Moore and members of his family.

 Dankworth and Laine's two children are both jazz musicians: Alec Dankworth is a bassist who was also a member of his father's band, and Jacqui Dankworth is a singer.

 Dankworth was made a Knight Bachelor in the 2006 New Year's Honours List.
 He and Dame Cleo Laine were one of the few married couples where both partners held titles in their own right.

 He remained an active composer into later life, and he wrote a jazz violin concerto for soloist Christian Garrick to play.
 This work had its world premiere at the Nottingham Royal Concert Hall on 3 March 2008, in partnership with the Nottingham Youth Orchestra.

 In October 2009, at the end of a US tour with his wife, Dankworth was taken ill.
 The couple cancelled a number of UK concert dates for the following month.
 Dankworth did return to the concert stage for just one solo at the London Jazz Festival at the Royal Festival Hall, London, in December 2009.
 He played his sax from a wheelchair.
-He also played in John & Cleo's Christmas Show from 17 to 20 December 2009 at 'the Stables' in Wavendon.
+He also played in John & Cleo's Christmas Show from 17 to 20 December 2009 at The Stables in Wavendon.

-Death
+Personal life and death

+After her divorce from George Langridge became final, in 1957, a year later in 1958 Dankworth married jazz singer Cleo Laine in secret at Hampstead Registry Office.
+The only witnesses at their wedding were Dankworth's friend, pianist Ken Moule, and arranger David Lindup.
+The couple had two children, bassist Alec Dankworth and singer Jacqui Dankworth.

-Dankworth died on 6 February 2010, aged 82, on the afternoon before a show celebrating the 40th anniversary of the foundation of The Stables.
+On 6 February 2010, Dankworth died at King Edward VII's Hospital in London, from complications of kidney failure and liver failure; he was 82.
+His death occurred on the afternoon before a show celebrating the 40th anniversary of the foundation of The Stables.

-His funeral took place on 1 March 2010 at Milton Keynes Crematorium, followed by a memorial service held at the Stables the same day.
+His funeral took place on 1 March 2010 at Milton Keynes Crematorium, followed by a memorial service held at The Stables the same day.